Tennessee health care for uninsured and free health insurance plans.

 Families who lack health insurance can look into several different programs.
 The type of services offered to patients in Tennessee are extensive.
-Some individuals can receive medications, checkups, or other aid.
+Some individuals can receive medications, checkups, free health insurance plans or other aid.
 Children, seniors, infants, and pregnant women are always a focus.

 The funding for these programs comes from a variety of sources.
 The federal government may provide some as part of Medicaid block grants.
 Non-profits, including local community clinics in the state, also contribute as well as the state of Tennessee.
 If funding is not available, or if there is a long waiting list, then ask about referrals as well.